jbcodeforce/vuejs-studies/docs/vuetify.md

 vue add vuetify
 ```

-It creates a vuetify.js to inject the vutify components inside the vue app.
+It creates a vuetify.js to inject the vuetify components inside the vue app.

 With Vue 3 beta, use the following main.js to avoid 'get connection error'